 - “I like how you asked for help and didn’t quit.”

 - “It was a good idea to organize the art supplies that way.”

 - “I could tell that you thought through that well.”

-- When appropriate, adjust responsibilities.
+When appropriate (for children and teens) adjust responsibilities.
 When appropriate, you might decide to adjust your expectations or your child’s responsibilities.
 For example, instead of having your child’s curfew at 10pm, you could adjust it to 11pm.
 Or, instead of making your child call every hour when they are out with their friends, you could adjust your expectation and have them text you instead.

-- Share your child’s accomplishments with others.
-In the presence of your child, share your child’s success with grandparents, family, friends, aunts, and uncles.
+Share your child’s accomplishments with others.
+In the presence of your infant, child, or teen, share their success with grandparents, family, friends, aunts, and uncles.

-The parenting process has wide application to a variety of topics and challenges.
-As a parent, you can intentionally engage in this process to build your child’s social and emotional skills and build your own skills as an effective parent.
+The parenting process has wide application for a variety of topics and challenges.
+As a parent, or someone in a parenting role, you can intentionally engage in this process to build your child’s social and emotional skills at every age and to build your own skills as an effective parent.
 The parenting process is a way of interacting with your child that creates wonderful opportunities for learning.
 Even though this process may feel uncomfortable at first, sticking with it will pay off in a stronger relationship with your child.
 Start small, start slow, and build your skills over time.